ceterumnet/alpaca-web/NEW_SIMPLIFIED_PANELS_REFACTOR_WIP.md

     - `createSwitchActions` now has an explicit return type (`{ state: () => SwitchModuleState; actions: SwitchActionsSignatures; }`).
     - Imports were updated (`UnifiedStoreType`, `DeviceEvent`), unused `CoreState` import removed.
     - Explicit type annotations (e.g., `const device: Device | null`) were added where needed to satisfy linter for imported types.
+  - **`rotatorActions.ts`** (New):
+    - Created with `RotatorModuleState` and `IRotatorActions`.
+    - `this` context standardized to `UnifiedStoreType`.
+    - Alpaca calls use generic `client.get()` and `client.put()` methods, assuming these are provided by `AlpacaClient` from `coreActions`.
+    - Assumes existence of `handleAlpacaError` and `emitDeviceEvent` on `UnifiedStoreType`.
 - **Architectural Review**: Confirmed that device-specific property fetching methods (e.g., `fetchCameraProperties`) were already correctly located in their respective modules (`cameraActions.ts`, `telescopeActions.ts`) and not in `coreActions.ts`.

 ## Current Status

-The described changes have been applied to `coreActions.ts`, `simulationActions.ts`, and `switchActions.ts`.
+The described changes have been applied to `coreActions.ts`, `simulationActions.ts`, `switchActions.ts`, and now `rotatorActions.ts`.
 These modules should now be free of the previously discussed linter errors related to "this context" and property existence.

-The "this context" errors previously noted in the Vue panels (e.g., `SimplifiedSwitchPanel.vue`) — where the panel's store instance `this` (of `Store<"unifiedStore", ...>`) was not assignable to an action's expected `this` (e.g., `SwitchActionContext`) — should now be resolved.
+The "this context" errors previously noted in the Vue panels (e.g., `SimplifiedSwitchPanel.vue`, and potentially `SimplifiedRotatorPanel.vue` before this refactor) — where the panel's store instance `this` (of `Store<"unifiedStore", ...>`) was not assignable to an action's expected `this` (e.g., `SwitchActionContext`) — should now be resolved.
 This is because the actions themselves now declare their `this` context as `UnifiedStoreType`, which aligns with the actual `this` provided by Pinia when actions are invoked from components.

 ## Next Steps

-1.  **Verify Panel Linter Errors**: Confirm that the TypeScript errors in the refactored panels (`SimplifiedFilterWheelPanel.vue`, `SimplifiedDomePanel.vue`, `SimplifiedObservingConditionsPanel.vue`, `SimplifiedSwitchPanel.vue`) are indeed resolved following the store module updates.
+1.  **Verify Panel Linter Errors**: Confirm that the TypeScript errors in the refactored panels (`SimplifiedFilterWheelPanel.vue`, `SimplifiedDomePanel.vue`, `SimplifiedObservingConditionsPanel.vue`, `SimplifiedSwitchPanel.vue`, `SimplifiedRotatorPanel.vue`) are indeed resolved following the store module updates.
 2.  **Review Other Device Action Modules**: Apply the same typing strategy (standardize `this` to `UnifiedStoreType`, explicit return types for creator functions, well-defined action interfaces) to other device-specific action modules if they exhibit similar typing issues:
     - `src/stores/modules/filterWheelActions.ts`
     - `src/stores/modules/domeActions.ts`